 ECF Downloads: Privacy Notice

 The Club is a member of the Essex Chess Association, which promotes and runs chess events in Essex, both for teams and for individuals.
 It also enters representative teams in regional and national competitions (County Chess).
 Membership of the ECA and of the ECF is required to participate in the Essex League.

 The Essex Chess Association has adopted Conditions of Entry for all of its chess activities which include the use of personal data it collects and processes for its own purposes and for those of others.

 These apply to members who play in any of the Club’s teams in the Essex League, the summer rapid Essex Knockout and the Essex Team Blitz.

 These documents are consistent with the Conditions of Entry which the Southern Counties Chess Union applies to its zonal stage of the County Championships, in which all of our members can represent Essex if selected, and to its other competitions.

 Other team events

 The Club also enters teams in London League and North Circular League events.
 These leagues differ from the leagues run by the Essex Chess Association in that membership is restricted to participating clubs.
-However there are registration requirements for player eligibility and their competition rules require results to be submitted for grading to the ECF.
-From time to time we may also enter teams in regional or national competitions, which are also likely to submit results for grading.
-The notes on ECF data processing above explain the data required and its use in this process.
+However, there are registration requirements for player eligibility and their competition rules require results to be submitted for rating to the ECF.
+From time to time we may also enter teams in regional or national competitions, which are also likely to submit results for rating.
+The notes on ECF data processing in our Privacy Notice explain the data required and its use in this process.

 The North Circular League requires participating players to be ECF members.
 The league’s Privacy Notice is in a similar form to that of the Essex Chess Association.